hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/inspired_talks/667_26_thursday_july_18.md

 God.
 The world ever is, whether manifested or unmanifested; so an eternal object exists.

-*Jnâna-bala-kriyâ* (knowledge, power, activity) is God.
+*Jnāna-bala-kriyā* (knowledge, power, activity) is God.
 Nor does He need form, because the finite only needs form to interpose as an obstruction to catch and hold infinite knowledge; but God really needs no such help.
 There is no "moving soul", there is only one Atman.
 Jiva (individual